 Figure 1b from TS 23.246: Reference architecture for Evolved Packet System with E-UTRAN and UTRAN (MBMS Broadcast Mode only)

-The reference point between the content provider and the BM-SC has until now not specified by 3GPP and the study item aims to identify procedures to ingest content into existing MBMS User Service such as DASH streaming or file delivery.
+The reference point between the content provider and the BM-SC has not yet been specified by 3GPP and the SA4 FS_xMBMS study item aims to identify functionality and procedures to ingest content into existing MBMS User Services such as DASH streaming or file delivery.
+Functionality and procedures for provisioning the service, session and content will also be identified.

 2. Actions: